Keshaunj/react-project-deliverables/planning.md

 ## **Stretch Goal User Stories**

-1. **As a user, I want to receive real-time notifications for suspected spam calls, so that I can avoid answering them.**
+1. **As a user, I want to receive real-time reports for suspected spam calls, so that I can avoid answering them.**
 2. **As a user, I want to see the total number of reports for each spam caller, so that I can understand the frequency of spam.**
 3. **As a user, I want to be able to review a history of searched numbers, so that I can easily reference previous lookups.**

 ---

-## **Wireframes**
+## **Wireframes Not set up **
 The wireframes for the main pages of the application are included in the `wireframes/` folder.
 The key pages are:

-1. **Home/Search Page:** A simple interface with a search bar where users can enter a phone number.
+1. **Home/Search Page/MVP:** A simple interface with a search bar where users can enter a phone number.
-2. **Results Page:** Displays the result of the search, including whether the number is identified as spam, verified, or unknown.
+2. **Results Page/MVP:** Displays the result of the search, including whether the number is identified as spam, verified, or unknown.
-3. **Report Page:** Allows users to report a phone number as spam, including an optional comment.
+3. **Report Page/Strech Goal:** Allows users to report a phone number as spam, including an optional comment.
-4. **Admin Dashboard:** Admin interface for managing the spam caller database.
+4. **Admin Dashboard/Strech Goal:** Admin interface for managing the spam caller database.

 ---